semgrep/semgrep-docs/docs/extensions.md

       args: ['--config', '<SEMGREP_RULESET_URL>', '--error', '--skip-unknown-extensions']
 ```

-The pre-commit can also run custom rules and rulesets from Semgrep Cloud, similar to running `semgrep ci` using the following configuration:
+The pre-commit can also run custom rules and rulesets from Semgrep Code, similar to running `semgrep ci` using the following configuration:

 ```yaml
 repos: